-When I asked dear husband what he wanted me to make for his birthday dinner, after an apparently detailed mental scan of 16 years of cooking (his birthday is also marks 16 years of being together), he requested a dish I hadn’t made in years: Lahma bi Betignan from Claudia Roden’s The New Book of Middle Eastern Food.
+When I asked my husband what he wanted me to make for his birthday dinner, after an apparently detailed mental scan of 16 years of cooking (his birthday is also marks 16 years of being together), he requested a dish I hadn’t made in years: Lahma bi Betignan from Claudia Roden’s The New Book of Middle Eastern Food.

 From Ella Fitzgerald to Arturo O’Farrill, and Lamberts, Hendrix and Ross to Miles Davis, it’s so fun to listen to the unique takes, all in a row.
 It reminds me of the lazy weekends before kids, when I would listen to the Jonathan Schwartz show, and loved when he would play several versions of a particular song.
-I loved that show so much that I looked into interning when I was looking for a career change.
-In light of recent revelations of his behavior in the studio, I’m glad I didn’t seek that path.
+That’s now a favorite past time for the kids and I.

 Our daughter drew comparisons of the music of Cheikh El Afrit to old Indian music she’s heard, and that launched us into a discussion about migration.